deoktr/ansible/README.md

 Linux hardening ansible roles for Debian based Linux server.

+The main idea of those roles is to control everything that is going on the server, for example: not a single port should be opened if it's not needed and not in use, not a single package should be installed if it's not needed.
+Also every roles should work independantly of each other, I should always be able to configure ONLY ONE package, for example if I only want to configure chrony I should be able to WITHOUT having to install other packages.
+Ansible managed files should have the appropriate header placed on top.

 - [ANSSI Guide hardening GNU/Linux](https://www.ssi.gouv.fr/guide/recommandations-de-securite-relatives-a-un-systeme-gnulinux/)
 - [NIST National Checklist for Red Hat Enterprise Linux](https://ncp.nist.gov/checklist/909)
 - [OpenSCAP](https://github.com/OpenSCAP/openscap)